Q: When should a parent suspect a child has allergic rhinitis as opposed to just a persistent cold?

 A major clue to indicate your child has seasonal or indoor allergies is a strong family history.
 In a child with allergic rhinitis, a pattern or association of exposure to known allergic triggers (such as pollens, molds, pet dander) is usually seen to result in itchy, watery eyes, sneezing and congested nasal passages.

-These symptoms also tend to persist for longer than eight to 10 days, while colds typically subside within one week.
+These symptoms also tend to persist for longer than eight to 10 days, while a common cold typically subsides within one week.

 If the nasal symptoms are accompanied by a persistent cough that worsens at night and with activity, you can suspect postnasal drip from allergic rhinitis.